chaconlab/IMOD/TUTORIAL.md

 ```
 >perl dssp2ss.pl 1ab3.dssp 1ab3.ss
 ```
 Our SS file format (<a href="files/1ab3.ss">1ab3.ss</a>) is a simple two-column ASCII file.
-The first column corresponds to the sequence index, and the second to a single-character SS identifier.  <
+The first column corresponds to the sequence index, and the second to a single-character SS identifier.

 #### Customize potential energy by topology only

-<p>The basic command for topology is:
+The basic command for topology is:
 ```
->imode 1ab3.pdb -P 2 --func funcTOP.txt -o imodeTOP</div>
+>imode 1ab3.pdb -P 2 --func funcTOP.txt -o imodeTOP
 ```
 <p>The topology functions file (<a href="media/files/funcTOP.txt">funcTOP.txt</a>) is:</p>
 <pre># SS  n  k  x0 p